 Do Male Fertility Supplements Work?

 Infertility is a complex and emotionally-charged issue.
-If you and your partner are struggling to conceive a child, it’s important to find out about possible changes you can make to increase fertility.
-There are several male fertility supplements on the market, but do they work?
+If you and your partner struggle to conceive a child, it’s important to discover possible changes you can make to increase fertility.
+Several male fertility supplements are on the market, but do they work?

-There are many factors that influence a man’s fertility, affecting the number, quality, and motility of sperm.
-Low sperm count can be the cause of infertility, if there are fewer than 15 million sperm per milliliter of semen.
-Infertility is defined by the inability of a sexually active couple to conceive following 6 months to a year (depending on the age of each partner).
-Once you have been trying to conceive for a while, finding out the reason why it’s not working can take time.
-There could be multiple causes affecting both partners, so it’s important to be patient and have an open mind.
+Many factors influence a man’s fertility, affecting the number, quality, and motility of sperm.
+Low sperm count can cause infertility if fewer than 15 million sperm per milliliter of semen.
+Infertility is defined by the inability of a sexually active couple to conceive following six months to a year (depending on the age of each partner).
+Once you have been trying to conceive for a while, finding out why it’s not working can take time.
+Multiple causes could affect both partners, so it’s important to be patient and have an open mind.

 Zinc and Folate

-Most potential parents are familiar with the benefits of a woman taking folate (folic acid) in early pregnancy to prevent certain birth defects, but when taken with zinc it can improve fertility in men.
+Most potential parents are familiar with the benefits of a woman taking folate (folic acid) in early pregnancy to prevent certain congenital disabilities, but when taken with zinc, it can improve fertility in men.
 One study showed a significant increase in sperm count for men taking the two together.
 No one knows exactly why, but zinc and folate are both involved in producing the DNA contained in sperm.

-Vitamin deficiency will certainly affect a man’s health on some level, so it shouldn’t be discounted when exploring the reasons for infertility.
+Vitamin deficiency will undoubtedly affect a man’s health on some level, so it shouldn’t be discounted when exploring the reasons for infertility.
 However, some vitamins added to supplement those obtained through healthy eating may increase sperm count.
-Vitamins A, C, and E are antioxidants that protect cells in addition to other benefits.
+Vitamins A, C, and E are antioxidants that protect cells and provide other benefits.
 Coenzyme Q-10 is an amino acid antioxidant that is also associated with an increase in male fertility.

 There are many possible causes of male infertility.
-The best place to start is with a men’s health expert who can advise you on changes you can make, and which supplement is right for you.
-Men in the Charlotte, North Carolina area trust Dr. Richard Natale of Carolina Urology Partners for expert diagnosis and treatment of men’s health issues, including male infertility.
-Dr. Natale was chosen as Charlotte’s Top Doc in 2013.
-Call (704) 786-5131 for an appointment today in one of our two convenient locations in Concord or Charlotte, North Carolina.
+The best place to start is with a men’s health expert who can advise you on changes you can make and which supplement is right for you.
+Men in the Charlotte, North Carolina, area trust Dr. Richard Natale of Carolina Urology Partners for expert diagnosis and treatment of men’s health issues, including male infertility.
+Call (704) 786-5131 for an appointment today in our two convenient locations in Concord or Charlotte, North Carolina.